 Most Humans are so far removed from the food and plants that grow and feed them that they couldn't know the reality of farming.
 Truth is governments and we the people are pushing ourselves into a computer world for jobs and soon the chips will be willingly implanted..
 The truth and reality is humans cannot live without food, clothing and shelter; everything else is a want, not a need, well with maybe the exception of love.
 Are the majority sitting in front of their entertainment devices eating commodities while the number of growers are out weighted?
 Are we expecting perfection of supply and demand without living reality and experiencing it?
 I can't expect someone to have to understand farming by reading it.
 I thought i understood it before doing it.
 I thought farmers were simple people and it was an easy job.
 I now believe we should be bowing and praying to farmers and giving respect to creation for the plants that feed us.

 People want to think of Organically grown as a panacea of perfection, but everything in life has it's trade off.
 Everyone that cares is doing their best and holding space for perfection, but first we have to deal with the here and now reality.
-Until we stop using diesel to farm I don't think I can call it 100% organically grown.
+Until everyone produces energy without fossil fuels, change to electric or hydrogen and stops the drift, I don't think we can call it 100% organically grown.

 What is diesel exhaust?

 Kobashi's organic Lavender grown in Devon.
 (Notice the weeds in this picture and the picture with the Lavender and hills at the top.)
 Organically grown will always have some weeds, unless you cultivate continuously; keeping them out of the distillation will provide a better oil.